MicrosoftDocs/azure-databases-docs/articles/cosmos-db/index-policy.md

 > [!NOTE]
 >  You must enable the [Full Text  & Hybrid Search for NoSQL API](nosql/vector-search.md#enable-the-vector-indexing-and-search-feature) preview feature to specify a full text index.

 **Full text** indexes enable full text search and scoring efficiently using the index.
-Defining a full text path in an indexing policy can easily be done by including a `fullTextIndexes` section of the indexing policy that contains all of the the text paths to be indexed.
+Defining a full text path in an indexing policy can easily be done by including a `fullTextIndexes` section of the indexing policy that contains all of the text paths to be indexed.
 For example:

 ```json
 {